RossMeikleham/PlutoBoy/README.md

 - Navigate to `Project->Properties->VC++ Directories`

-- Edit Include directories to include the "include" directory of the downloaded SDL libraries. `SDL-1.2.15/include`
+- Edit Include directories to include the "include" directory of the downloaded SDL libraries. `SDL-1.2.15/include` and `SDL2_net-2.0.0/include`

-- Edit Library directories to include a library directory of the downloaded SDL libraries. `SDL-1.2.15/lib/x86`
+- Edit Library directories to include a library directory of each the downloaded SDL libraries. `SDL-1.2.15/lib/x86` and `SDL2_net-2.0.0/lib/x86`.
+Can instead include /x64 directory if you wish.

 - Press "OK" to close Project Properties dialogue.
 - Now navigate to "Build" and select the "Build Solution" option.
 - The Windows folder should now contain a release folder containing the emulator executable.

-> ***Note*** if SDL.dll from the `lib/x86` SDL folder isn't in your path either add it or copy it to the Release folder
+> ***Note*** if SDL.dll and/or SDL2_net.dll from the `lib/x86` SDL folder isn't in your path either add it or copy it to the Release folder

+#Link Cable guide
+Currently serial I/O implementation is rather buggy with regards to a few games, it works perfectly fine with others.
+It currently only works with 2 emulators on the same machine (localhost), but it's trivial to adjust the ports and the server the client connects to by editing the server address in the serial SDL file, and recompiling.
+I hope to fix the bugs and improve this feature at a later date.

+First run an emulator instance as server `gb game [-d] server`, then run another emulator instance as a client `gb game [-d] client`.

+Each instance of the emulator should now act like it is connected by a link cable, and you should be able to play some multiplayer games.

 #Current Accuracy Test Tesults